 - Only karate trousers should be worn with no other item underneath.

 - It is customary for all visitors to allow the student to complete their class with out interruption and they should leave the hall as soon as the class is about to start.

 - Remember that training is not only in the dojo.
 No unnecessary violence inside or outside the dojo.

 - When class begins, line up quickly, with lower ranks to the left.
 Form a straight line with the person on your right.
 Face front.

 - There should be no idle talking during class.
 It is disrespectful, and distracting to the Sensei and other participants.

 - When you are listening to Sensei making an explanation during training, stand quietly and attentively, with the hands at the side or behind.
 Never lean against the wall, or place hands on the hips.
 This shows disrespect.
 Acknowledge the Sensei's instructions with, Oss Sensei.

 - When the Sempai/Sensei calls for "Mokuso" (meditation), close your eyes, breathe deeply from the lower abdomen, and try to achieve concentration, do not talk.

-- You must have a Karate Licence and Insurance to train in karate please see your Sensei for full
+- You must have a Karate Licence and Insurance to train in karate please see your Sensei for full details.

 Parents code of practice